 The wisdom of the past is the seed of the future.

 This sums up a key nugget of the philosophy of Sacred Fire Foundation that is guided by the knowledge that ancestral wisdom is key to solve many of the modern world’s woes.
-The Foundation’s Ancient Wisdom Rising gatherings and Wisdom Fellowship Award honor Indigenous elders from around the world, who are on the frontlines protecting sacred sites, Indigenous culture, food systems, spirituality and worldview.
-This year at the Ancient Wisdom Rising gathering in New York, five elders from across the Americas shared their wisdom on what it means to live in harmony with Mother Earth.
+The Foundation’s Ancient Wisdom Rising gatherings and Wisdom Treasure Award honor Indigenous Elders from around the world, who are on the frontlines protecting sacred sites, Indigenous culture, food systems, spirituality and worldview.
+This year at the Ancient Wisdom Rising gathering in New York, five Elders from across the Americas shared their wisdom on what it means to live in harmony with Mother Earth.

 1. Water is Sacred